 Data used by AI/ML is not being subject to security controls.
 This allows for a number of attacks against a 5GS with severe impact on performance up to denial of service (DoS) conditions:

-Adversarial examples are generated by slightly perturbating input data.
+- Adversarial examples are generated by slightly perturbating input data.
 The data is perturbated in a space in which AI/ML algorithms are sensitive to change, leading to severe performance degradation and misclassifications in the inference process.
 This attack is well-known in human-centric use cases, such as image/audio classification.

-During training, tampered training data can lead to model skewing.
+- During training, tampered training data can lead to model skewing.
 Skewed models will provide false results in inference.

-Tampered data may also lead to the information disclosure of confidential/proprietary AI/ML algorithms by inference.
+- Tampered data may also lead to the information disclosure of confidential/proprietary AI/ML algorithms by inference.

-In more simple attacks, perturbations may not be slight (as those generated by adversarial example methods).
+- In more simple attacks, perturbations may not be slight (as those generated by adversarial example methods).
 In non-human-centric use cases (as most are in 5GS), the perturbations may just be false data to force misinterpretation.

 Unprotected analytic functions are subject to:

-Decreased efficiency, e.g. power consumption, load balancing, QoS optimization
+- Decreased efficiency, e.g. power consumption, load balancing, QoS optimization

-System failure (DoS scenario)
+- System failure (DoS scenario)

-Inference of confidential ML algorithms employed by 5GS
+- Inference of confidential ML algorithms employed by 5GS

-Leakage of privacy-related data derived from AI/ML models
+- Leakage of privacy-related data derived from AI/ML models

 5.1.2.3 Potential security requirements